jeffturcotte/moor/README.markdown

 	Moor::getActiveShortMethod()
 	// returns the method name (minus namespace & class) of the currently running callback

-## Path Generation

-Typically, it's convenient to map your callbacks to file paths in order to pull in associated files.
-Such as views.
-We can generate a path with Moor::pathTo().
-This method takes the same argument style as Moor::linkTo(), minus the request params.

-	Moor::pathTo('User::edit');
-	// returns /user/edit

-	Moor::pathTo('Dashboard\Groups::add');
-	// returns /dashboard/groups/add

-	Moor::pathTo('Admin_StoreItems::delete');
-	// returns /admin/store_items/delete

-Or, as a convenience, there are two active path methods to generate paths for running callbacks:

 	Moor::getActivePath();
-	// returns the path for the currently running callback
+	// returns the generated path for the currently running callback

 	Moor::getActiveClassPath();
-	// returns the path for the currently running callback's class
+	// returns the generated path for the currently running callback's class

 ## 404 Callback

 There is a default callback that is run when a route cannot be found: Moor::routeNotFoundCallback.
 This can be changed with: